y8olol/wave-client/README.md

 - If you need help, check out the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for a reference.

 ## Bugs and Suggestions
-Bug reports and suggestions should be made in this repo's [issue tracker](https://github.com/WaveDevelopment/wave-client/issues) using the templates provided.
+Bug reports and suggestions should be reported via Discord or Github Issues.
-Please provide as much information as you can to best help us understand your issue and give a better chance of it being resolved.

 ## Credits
 [y8olol](https://github.com/y8olol) for Wave Client maintenance